SujalAhrodia/Algorithms_DS/README.md

 Copy All: You can copy all the characters present on the notepad (partial copy is not allowed).
 Paste: You can paste the characters which are copied last time.
 Given a number n.
 You have to get exactly n 'A' on the notepad by performing the minimum number of steps permitted.
 Output the minimum number of steps to get n 'A'.

+## Day 12
+>1.
+Given an unsorted array of nonnegative integers, find a continous subarray which adds to a given number.